Language Arts II

 Section A meets once per week, with the first hour devoted to instruction in grammar and the second hour focused on discussion of literature and writing.

-Section B meets twice per week: Tuesdays is devoted to grammar and Fridays to literature/writing.
+Section B meets twice per week: Tuesdays is devoted to literature/writing and Fridays to grammar.
 Although we strongly recommend that students take the full course—Literature/Writing and Grammar—Dr. Baumert (Section B instructor) allows students to enroll in one component—either Grammar alone or Literature/Writing alone.

 Language Arts II, Section A